The Slave Ship: Interpretations

 These sublime effects in combination with the subject matter of The Slave Ship have elicited various explanations.
 According to one interpretation, the incoming typhoon is a symbol of impeding divine retribution on the slave trade's immorality.
 This sentiment is supported visually in The Slave Ship by the daunting oncoming typhoon, overshadowing the distant slave ship.
 This interpretation is supported by the period's abolitionist poetry, which includes divine intervention as a common way of commenting on the inevitable doom of slave trading.
-Thomas Day's poem, The Dying Slave, is a representative example of the common tone that these poems at the time shared, which most likely influenced Turner's interpretive vision of the Zong incident:"Thanks righteous God! - Revenge shall yet be mine;
+Thomas Day's poem, The Dying Negro, is a representative example of the common tone that these poems at the time shared, which most likely influenced Turner's interpretive vision of the Zong incident: